Atari BASIC: Performance

 In theory, Atari BASIC should run faster than contemporary BASICs based on the MS pattern.
 Because the source code is fully tokenized when it is entered, the entire tokenization and parsing steps are already complete.
 Even complex mathematical operations are ready-to-run, with any numerical constants already converted to the internal 40-bit format, and variables values are looked up by address rather than having to be searched for.
-In spite of these theoretical advantages, in practice, Atari BASIC is slower than most other home computer BASICs, often by a large amount.
+Despite these advantages, in practice, Atari BASIC is slower than most other home computer BASICs, often by a large amount.

-On two widely used benchmarks of the era, Byte magazine's Sieve of Eratosthenes and the Creative Computing benchmark test written by David H. Ahl, the Atari finished near the end of the list in terms of performance, and was much slower than the contemporary Apple II or Commodore PET, in spite of having the same CPU but running it at roughly twice the speed of either.
-It finished behind relatively slow machines like the Sinclair ZX81 and even some programmable calculators.
+On two widely used benchmarks of the era, Byte magazine's Sieve of Eratosthenes and the Creative Computing benchmark test written by David H. Ahl, the Atari finished near the end of the list in terms of performance, and is much slower than the contemporary Apple II and PET, in spite of having the same CPU running at roughly twice the speed.
+It finished behind slower machines like the ZX81 and even some programmable calculators.

 Most of the language's slowness stems from three problems.

 The first is that the floating-point math routines are poorly optimized.
-In the Ahl benchmark, a single exponent operation was responsible for much of the machine's poor showing.
+In the Ahl benchmark, a single exponent operation is responsible for much of the machine's poor showing.
 The conversion between floating-point and 16-bit integers is also particularly slow.
 Internally, these integers are used for line numbers and array indexing, along with a few other tasks, but numbers in the tokenized program are stored in binary-coded decimal (BCD) format.
 Whenever one of these is encountered, such as the line number in GOTO 100, the BCD value is converted to an integer, which can take up to 3500 microseconds.